 Finally, click Save Changes to make all your changes.

 When you’re done with the general settings, we can move on to the settings for writing.
 Go to Settings -> Writing.

 You will now see the following page.

-Default message category: Under this heading you can indicate which category on your website you want to use as the default message category.
-This is only applicable if you want to blog, otherwise you don’t use categories.
+Default message category: Under this heading, you can indicate which type on your website you want to use as the default message category.
+This is only applicable if you’re going to blog; otherwise, you don’t use classes.

 Creating categories in WordPress